-The biggest thing consumers will likely notice right away when comparing vinyl and fiberglass windows is the stark difference in price point.
-With all home renovation investments there is definitely some merit to the saying “you get what you pay for.”
+The biggest thing consumers will likely notice right away when comparing these 2 types of windows is the stark difference in price point.
+With all home renovation investments, there is definitely some merit to the saying “you get what you pay for.”
 When stacked against bargain brand vinyl manufacturers, fiberglass/composite windows will perform better every time, however, when you compare one of the higher quality vinyl window manufacturers to fiberglass/composite, the vinyl windows will give fiberglass windows a run for its money at a lower price point.
 So, setting financials aside, what are the key differences?

 While both fiberglass and vinyl can provide the traditional wood profile most homeowners are looking for when replacing windows, other differences in design can help with the decision-making process.

 - Fiberglass windows and some vinyl windows typically have thinner frames, exposing more glass.

 - Fiberglass windows are usually painted and will require periodic paint touch-ups versus vinyl windows are fade-resistant and don’t need to be painted.

 - Fiberglass frames have screws or brackets on the corners to hold them together, versus Vinyl frames are fusion-welded at the corners